Burnaby Women's Counselling

 Anti-oppressive practice

-As a Burnaby therapist, I understand the impact of inequality and oppression, providing a safe, non-judgmental, and inclusive space in-person and online.
-People from all ethnic backgrounds, genders, and sexual orientations, including 2SLGBTQ+, are welcome.
+As a female Burnaby therapist, I understand the impact of inequality and oppression, providing a safe, non-judgmental, and inclusive space in-person and online.
+Women from all ethnic backgrounds and sexual orientations are welcome.
+People who identify as 2SLGBTQ+ are also welcome.
 As a South Asian Burnaby therapist, I create a culturally sensitive space, and I am curious to learn more about your culture, norms, and values.

 Find out if we’re the right fit for you.